alecdavidson/CivGen/README.md

 Append nothing to the lists in order to match desired length

 loop()
-This loop funciton will be used to loop generation in the CLI Display a list of all saved Civs
+This loop function will be used to loop generation in the CLI Display a list of all saved Civs
 Grab Civ Name, all other fields will be generated randomly Initialize object and build